phetsims/function-builder/doc/implementation-notes.md

 and thus visible when they pass a window.

 [SceneNode](https://github.com/phetsims/function-builder/blob/master/js/common/view/SceneNode.js) and
 its subtypes display a scene.
-Each screen has 1 or more scene.
+Each screen has 1 or more scenes.
 If a screen has more than 1 scene, it also has a control for selecting a scene (see [SceneControl](https://github.com/phetsims/function-builder/blob/master/js/common/view/SceneControl.js)).